MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **New features:**

-- The Azure Information Protection scanner is now configured from the Azure portal, rather than using PowerShell.
-As a result, the following cmdlets are now deprecated:
+- The Azure Information Protection scanner is now configured from the Azure portal, rather than by using PowerShell:

-    - Add-AIPScannerRepository
-    - Add-AIPScannerScannedFileTypes
-    - Get-AIPScannerRepository
-    - Remove-AIPScannerRepository
-    - Remove-AIPScannerScannedFileTypes
-    - Set-AIPScannerRepository
-    - Set-AIPScannerScannedFileTypes
+    - If you are upgrading from a general availability version of the scanner, the upgrade process is different from previous versions. so be sure to read [Upgrading the Azure Information Protection scanner](client-admin-guide.md#upgrading-the-azure-information-protection-scanner).

+    - If you are installing the scanner for the first time, rather than upgrading, see [Deploying the preview version of the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner-preview.md).

 - The Azure Information Protection scanner now supports multiple configuration databases on the same SQL server instance when you specify a profile name.